sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 #### Enable Lifetime Management

-Check this option if you would like your cluster to be automatically terminated after a specific amount of time (defined as "Time to Live" in minutes) has passed.
+Check this option if you would like your cluster to be automatically terminated after a specific amount of time (defined as "Time to Live" in minutes).

 #### Tags